formal-land/formal.land/docs/tools/rocq-of-solidity/00-introduction.md

 :::

-[**coq-of-solidity**](https://github.com/formal-land/coq-of-solidity) is a **formal verification** tool with **interactive theorem proving&nbsp;💫** for the **[🪁&nbsp;Solidity](https://soliditylang.org/) smart contract language**.
+[**rocq-of-solidity**](https://github.com/formal-land/rocq-of-solidity) is a **formal verification** tool with **interactive theorem proving&nbsp;💫** for the **[🪁&nbsp;Solidity](https://soliditylang.org/) smart contract language**.

-It converts Solidity smart contracts to the [🐓&nbsp;Coq](https://coq.inria.fr/) proof assistant.
+It converts Solidity smart contracts to the [🐓&nbsp;Rocq](https://rocq-prover.org/) proof assistant.
 It enables **formal verification** of Solidity smart contracts, that is to say code audits that cover all possible executions.
-The `coq-of-solidity` tool is open source.
-It makes the Coq translation from the [Yul](https://docs.soliditylang.org/en/latest/yul.html) intermediate representation used by the Solidity compiler.
-The generated Coq code is more verbose than the source Solidity as it explicates low-level details of the execution model.
+The `rocq-of-solidity` tool is open source.
+It makes the Rocq translation from the [Yul](https://docs.soliditylang.org/en/latest/yul.html) intermediate representation used by the Solidity compiler.
+The generated Rocq code is more verbose than the source Solidity as it explicates low-level details of the execution model.

 :::tip Service